LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

   - Phoneinfoga -> Tool to get informations on Intenret from a Phone Number
   - Wordpress Security Scanner (WPScan) -> Tool to scan Wordpress Websites, to get all the extensions and so the vulnerabilities
   - MacChanger -> Tool used to hide your real MAC Address behind a fake one
+  - Bastet -> Tetris Clone (Not available on ArchLinux)
+  - Nudoku -> Sudoku Game (Not available on ArchLinux)
+  - Nsnake -> Snake Clone (Not available on ArchLinux)
+  - Ninvaders -> Space Invaders Clone (not avaible on ArchLinux)

 # How to use ?